aramxc/teleos/README.md

 # Teleos AI

+> *From the greek work Telos, meaning "end", "purpose", or "goal"*

 An intuitive, mobile-friendly, LLM interface allowing users to seamlessly purchase AI agents and perform other meaningful actions onchain.
 This project was conceptualized and *mostly* built out within 5 days for ETH Denver's Buildathon in 2025.
 The project eventually went on to get top 10 out of nearly 200 projects submitted, in the Infrastructure and Scalability category.

 ## Key Features of MVP